ProjectBabbage/babbagecoin/docs/index.md

 The master verifies new blocks it adds to the blockchain.
 The protocol protects itself against various attacks and counterfeiting.

 Here are the different verification done on the incoming blocks.
-- A new block is checked to respect the set difficulty.
+- A new block is checked to respect the set **difficulty**.
 Without this check, an attacker could send a new block without providing a proof of work, easily earning the mining rewards.
-- A new block is checked to have exactly one reward transaction, and that this reward transaction's amount to be equal to the fixed amount per block.
+- A new block is checked to have exactly one **reward transaction**, and that this reward transaction's amount to be equal to the fixed amount per block.
 This is done to prevent miners from gaining more than what is set by the protocol.
-- A new block is checked to not have transactions already validated.
+- A new block is checked to not have **transactions already validated**.
 This is done to prevent a transaction to be replayed (potentially over and over).
-- A new block should contain a hash to a previous block.
+- A new block should contain a **hash to a previous block**.
 This is done to ensure that blocks cannot be added in between other blocks after the fact.
-- A new block should have an height one higher than its previous block.
+- A new block should have an **height** one higher than its previous block.
 Height is used as an easy way to discrimate blocks that should be discarded.
 Without this check, an attacker could mine a block with high height, and no other fair miner could add to the blockchain.
-- Transactions from a new block should have a correct signature.
+- Transactions from a new block should have a **correct signature**.
 The signature of the transaction is checked against the public key of the sender of the transaction.
 This is done to prevent an attacker from forging a transaction from an account other than is own.

+## Going further

+This was meant as a short introduction to the concepts used in this project.
+To go further, you can:
+- interact with the blockchain itself on the front end
+- build the project (either from source or from the python package), run a local node and interact with it on the CLI
+- start reading the code, tweak parameters as you wish.

+Happy learning !